SKT-Phoenix/Phoenix/README.md

 # Question Generation Model with KorQuAD
 ___

-This is finetuend version of paust/pko-t5-base on the KorQuADv1.0 Dataset.
+This is finetuend version of paust/pko-t5-base on the KorQuAD v1.0 Dataset.

 ### Train